snnn/onnxruntime/js/README.md

 npm ci
 ```

-This will install Clang-format and ESLint for code-formatting and linting features.
+This will install Prettier and ESLint for code-formatting and linting features.
 This is a one-time setup unless a `git clean` is performed or folder `<ORT_ROOT>/js/node_modules` is removed manually.

 ### Using VSCode: